First Drive: 2018 Kia Rio Hatchback Review

 2018 Kia Rio Hatchback.
 Photo: Amee Reehal

-Collectively as a society, we’re all accumulating more and more crap.
+Collectively, as a society, we’re all accumulating more and more crap.
 Young buyers, in particular, are no exception.
 Some of it is legit (sporting gear), some not so much (hoarding).
 Nevertheless, you can’t go wrong with extra cargo space to haul all of this around, and the Rio, in its 5-door version, has stepped it up.
-The hatch opening is both wider and heightened while the luggage tray depth also increases.
+The hatch opening is both wider and higher, while the luggage tray depth also increases.
 There’s also a convenient cargo privacy cover to conceal everything when the hatch is closed.

 UVO Intelligence: App/Web-based remote services